 But today he wasn't cooked up in the cargo hold.
-Today one of the heavys, Green Smear, was guarding him in the cockpit while he sat in one of the passenger seats.
+Today one of the heavies, (who he had nicknamed Green Smear) was guarding him in the cockpit while he sat in one of the passenger seats.
 He didn't have the bag over his head so he hoped that his captors were beginning to trust him, hopefully trust him enough for some answers.

 "Beautiful, isn't it?" the Sith Lord said from the pilot's seat, his back to Revan.
 He was indicating the blue swirl of the ship at lightspeed.